corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

 ```

 Replacing placeholder values as follows:
-  * the `doormanURL` property is the public IP address and port of the Identity Manager service
+  * the `doormanURL` property is the public IP address and port of the Identity Manager Service
   * the `networkMapURL` is the pubic IP address and port of the Network Map Service.

 Next, upload the `network-root-truststore.jks` to your Corda node.